haka-security/haka/modules/packet/pcap/doc/module.rst

 Description
 ^^^^^^^^^^^

-The module uses the library pcap to read packets from a file or from a real network device.
+The module uses the pcap library to read packets from a pcap file or from a network interface.

 .. note:
-    To be able to capture packets on a real interface, the process need to be launched with the proper access rights.
+    To be able to capture packets on a real interface, the process need to be launched with the proper permissions.

 Parameters
 ^^^^^^^^^^

 .. describe:: interfaces

-    List of comma-separated interfaces.
+    Comma-separated list of interfaces or the `any` keyword.

     Example of possible values: